andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 User.where("email = #{params[:email]}")
 ```

-Lastly, the string-based arguments make your code harder to read and understand, the syntax for the hash-based syntax is much easier to understand.
+Finally, the string-based arguments make your code harder to read and understand.
+The syntax for the hash-based approach is much easier to understand.

 ## Why not?